nekernel-org/nekernel/ReadMe.md

 # Zeta Kernel Architecture.

-ZKA is an general purpose entreprise OS.
+ZKA is a general purpose OS kernel.
 </br>
 It is designed for heavy loads and low tolerance environements (such as servers)
 </br>